Celebrate the Hall of Fame's 75th Anniversary in 2014

-- Watch a digitally-enhanced multimedia presentation in the museum's Granstand Theater.
+- A digitally-enhanced multimedia presentation in the museum's Granstand Theater

-- Enjoy a whole host of sports activities at the Sandlot Kids' Clubhouse.
+- A host of sports activities at the Sandlot Kids' Clubhouse

-- Marvel at the 135,000 baseball cards in the museum's third-floor collection.
+- More than 135,000 baseball cards in the museum's third-floor collection

-The Cooperstown Hall of Fame honors the players and managers, and the journalists who immortalized the sport and made it come alive through their newspaper stories, radio broadcasts and televised games.
-Dive into baseballs's past and discover the struggles and the defeats that made champions and crowned World Series winners.
+Today, the Hall of Fame in Cooperstown honors the players, managers, and journalists who have dramatically impacted the sport – both through their outstanding careers on the field, and by bringing the game to life through newspaper stories, radio broadcasts and televised games.
+Dive into baseball's past and discover the struggles and defeats that made champions and crowned World Series winners.